tsuru/tsuru/docs/services/usage.rst

       production: production-endpoint.com
         test: test-endpoint.com:8080

-The manifest.yaml it's used by crane to defined an id and an endpoint of your service.
+The manifest.yaml is used by crane to define an id and an endpoint to your service.

 To submit your new service, you can run: